DEC 2019 – Sponsors NICU Externship in England for Ukranian Neonatologists and Nurse

 OCT 2015 – Sends Hungarian Ophthalmologist to ROP Meeting in Montenegro

-Funds the attendance of Hungarian’s Dorothy Szabo MD, at the Southeast Europe Ophthalmic Society in Budva, Montenegro, to discuss need for a regional ROP meeting in Southeastern Europe.
+Funds the attendance of Hungarian’s Dorothy Szabo MD, Southeast Europe Ophthalmic Society in Budva, Montenegro, to discuss need for a regional ROP meeting in Southeastern Europe.

 SEPT 2015 – Dr. Richards Makes 1st Trip to Armenia to Establish Contact